 Once you’re centered, lift your left leg off the floor and out to the side.
 Hold for two to three seconds and bring your foot back.
 Repeat with your right leg.

-This exercise sounds a little scary, but there aren’t any balancing poles, safety nets, or skyscrapers involved.
+This exercise sounds a little scary, but no balancing poles, safety nets, or skyscrapers are involved.

-Start by laying a long piece of string or jump rope on the floor.
-If these items aren’t available, simply imagine a straight line that begins at your feet and extends outward.
+Start by laying a long string or jump rope on the floor.
+If these items aren’t available, imagine a straight line that begins at your feet and extends outward.

 Lift your arms and hold them out to your sides for balance.
 Walk without veering from the line for 10 to 20 steps, heel to toe, or from one end of the room to the other.

-Once you’ve finished the line, turn around and go back the other way.
+Once you’ve finished the line, turn around and return the other way.
 Repeat four times.

 This exercise is a lot like dancing.

 Stand up and put your feet together.
-While facing forward, take a step to the right and slide your left foot over.
+While facing forward, step to the right and slide your left foot over.

 Do this from one side of the room to the other.
 Once you reach the wall, shuffle-step back the other way.

 After you get the hang of it, try speeding up your footwork.
-If you want to add an extra challenge, put small obstacles in your path, like a bean bag or a rolled-up pair of socks.
+To add an extra challenge, put small obstacles in your path, like a bean bag or a rolled-up pair of socks.

 For this exercise, you’ll need a table or desk and a chair without wheels.
-Put the chair behind the table, as if you were preparing to eat a meal, and sit down.
+Sit down and put the chair behind the table, as if you were preparing to eat a meal.

-Plant your feet firmly on the ground, straighten your back, and scoot your buttocks forward so you’re sitting near the front of the chair.
+Plant your feet firmly on the ground, straighten your back, and scoot your buttocks forward to sit near the front of the chair.

 Lean with your chest over the table.
 Shift your body weight forward, squeeze your glutes, and slowly stand up.
 After 10 seconds or so, slowly sit back down.